AndriesJacobus/MarsRoverChallenge/README.md

 ---

-## Extra Added Functional Requirements
+## Possible Additional Functional Requirements
 - [ ] Device create via Message callback:
   - [x] if message comes in from device with sigfox ID not registered on wi-i, create new device and link message to device
   - [ ] enable users to merge current devices with automatically created devices (copy over device name, client, client_group, map_group)